ThinGrayLine/yahtzee/README.md

 Known Bugs:
 - When returning from play menu, and opening new menu, the buttons to choose a combo don't work properly (same with probabilities).
-- Hand stays the same for turn 1when after choosing a combo.
+- Hand stays the same for turn 1 when after choosing a combo.

   REFERENCES: